 For information, visit the UHS website or call UHS Patient Services, 413-577-5192.

-All new students are required to complete and pass MyStudentBody – an online alcohol education program before their first semester.
+All new students are required to complete and pass MyStudentBody – an online alcohol and health education program before their first semester.
 MyStudentBody offers a lot of interesting and useful information just for students.
 Once you’ve finished the course, bookmark the site and visit anytime!

 If you don’t complete this requirement, you won’t be able to register for your next semester classes.
 If you have any questions or concerns about passing the course by the deadline, e-mail the MSB Coordinator, MSB@uhs.umass.edu , to set up a time to take and pass the course.

 Sign up to receive emergency text messages and learn more about emergency preparedness through UMass Amherst Alerts .